AP World History Overview

 AP World History covers a broad array of topics and themes spanning history from 600 B.C.E to present, and 5 major geographies including Africa, the Americas, Asia, Europe, and Oceania.
 The course presents a representation of the most common understandings, themes, and skills taught by professors from a variety of colleges in introductory World History courses.
 There are no prerequisites for the class, but students should possess the ability to read and write at a college level.

-We’ll cover the course, exams, and our picks for the best AP World History books, Flashcards, and Review Guides for test year 2019 below, but if you just can’t wait, here’s the short list:
+We’ll cover the course, exams, and our pick for the best AP World History review book.
+Plus, Flashcards and Study Guides for test year 2020 below, but if you just can’t wait, here’s the short list:

 The famous saying says “Those who do not learn history are doomed to repeat it.”
 Modern times are full of contentious relationships between nations, and the sorts of context for current events that can be provided through the study of History can be very useful.
 Whatever your motivation for studying AP World History, we’re here to help you succeed!

 Best AP World History Books

 AP World History has several strong contenders for the best review book and study guides, which we’ve ranked for you above.
 Continue on for detailed information on each book!

 Cracking the AP World History Exam

 Best For: Year long study aid to compliment course textbook.